 CSUMB may furnish, upon request, information about the employment of students who graduate from programs or courses of study preparing students for a particular career field.
 Any such data provided must be in a form that does not allow for the identification of any individual student.
 This information includes data concerning average starting salary and percentage of previously enrolled students who obtained employment.
 The information may include data collected from either CSUMB graduates or graduates of all campuses in the California State University system.

-The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, genetic information, religion or veteran status in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of Age, Genetic Information, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color and ancestry), Religion (or religious creed), or Veteran or Military Status in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
 Wendy Smith, Title IX Coordinator and DHR Administrator, has been designated to coordinate the efforts of CSUMB to comply with all applicable federal and state laws prohibiting discrimination on these bases toward students or applicants for admission.
 Inquiries concerning compliance may be presented to this person at email@example.com or (831) 582-3510.

-CSU Executive Order 1097 is the systemwide procedure for all complaints of discrimination, harassment, or retaliation made by students against the CSU, a CSU employee, other CSU students, or a third party.
+CSU Executive Order 1097 revised October 5, 2016 (https://www.calstate.edu/EO/EO-1097-rev-10-5-16.pdf) is the systemwide procedure for all complaints of discrimination, harassment, or retaliation made by students against the CSU, a CSU employee, other CSU students, or a third party.

-CSU Executive Order 1097 is the systemwide procedure for all complaints of discrimination, harassment, or retaliation made by students against the CSU, a CSU employee, other CSU students, or a third party.
+CSU Executive Order 1097, revised October 5, 2016 (http://calstate.edu/EO/EO-1097.html) is the systemwide procedure for all complaints of discrimination, harassment, or retaliation made by students against the CSU, a CSU employee, other CSU students, or a third party.

-The California State University does not discriminate on the basis of sex, gender, gender identity, gender expression or sexual orientation in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of gender (or sex), gender identity (including transgender), gender expression or sexual orientation in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination toward students or applicants for admission.
 Wendy Smith, Title IX Coordinator and DHR Administrator, has been designated to coordinate the efforts of CSUMB to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at email@example.com or (831) 582-3510.
 The California State University is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics.

 Title IX of the Education Amendments of 1972 protects all students regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence: